How to Travel from Guangzhou to Zhangjiajie

 We recommend you get to the airport at least 2½ hours before departure, and 3 during peak times.
 There can be really long check-in and security lines during holidays and weekends.

 Zhangjiajie is really a once-in-a-lifetime destination.
 We've got plenty of Zhangjiajie tours depending on how much time you have and how active you want to be.
-We can take you around for four full days to explore everything these gorgeous mountains have to offer, or take you on a one-day tour of the glass bridge and Baofeng lake.

 And of course, tours can be tailored to your needs.
 Please contact us here if you've got any special requests or requirements, or need help navigating your journey from Guangzhou to Zhangjiajie.